 Inside: Make your favorite Star Wars Easter eggs the foolproof way: with acrylic paint and some Star Wars free printables.
-Your kids will love this fun and simple project!
+These are the newest addition to the printable activities for kids collection.

 Can we just talk for a minute about how annoying Easter eggs are?
 Ugh…